Azure/jwcc-curated-portal/Azure Government/AzurePolicyFiles-CuratedPortal/Script/Readme.md

 2. Log in to Azure using **az login** command with **Global Administrator** user account.

+3. Make this account is also been granted with **Owner** role assignment at **Tenant Root Group** scope.

-3. Run following command to run the script to to create Azure Policy Definition, Register Microsoft.PolicyInsights resource provider and Policy Assignment.
+4. Run following command to run the script to to create Azure Policy Definition, Register Microsoft.PolicyInsights resource provider and Policy Assignment.

     **`.\curatedcatalog.ps1 -folderPath <folderPath> -azureCloudName <azureCloudName> -allowListFileName <allowListFileName>`**